The tasks of the Deutsche Bundesbank

 The Deutsche Bundesbank is the independent central bank of the Federal Republic of Germany.
 The Bundesbank, the other national central banks in the euro area as well as the European Central Bank constitute the Eurosystem.
 The Eurosystem is responsible for Europe’s common currency, the euro.

 The main objective of the Eurosystem is to safeguard the value of the euro.
 The necessary monetary policy decisions are taken by the Governing Council of the European Central Bank.
 The President of the Bundesbank is a member of the Council and has a vote on monetary policy decisions.
-The Governing Council of the European Central Bank uses monetary policy instruments to influence interest rates in the euro area in order to maintain annual inflation at just under 2% in the medium term.
+The Governing Council of the European Central Bank uses monetary policy instruments to influence interest rates in the euro area in order to maintain price stability.
+The Governing Council considers that price stability is best maintained by aiming for 2% inflation over the medium term.
+The Governing Council’s commitment to this target is symmetric.
+Symmetry means that the Governing Council considers negative and positive deviations from this target as equally undesirable.
 The Bundesbank implements monetary policy decisions in Germany.

 Via its network of branches the Bundesbank puts euro cash into circulation.
 It further ensures that there is always sufficient high-quality euro cash available in Germany.
 To this end, it replaces damaged banknotes and coins and withdraws counterfeit money from circulation.